Vietnam.vn - Nền tảng quảng bá Việt Nam

 Abandoning SACEUR would at least be a major symbolic shift in the balance of power of NATO, which was founded in 1949 and has played a key role in the European security architecture since World War II.
 If the US abandons SACEUR, NATO members would be forced to choose other countries to fill the void.

 President Trump and US Defense Secretary Pete Hegseth have repeatedly stressed that European allies must take more responsibility for their own defense.
-Mr. Trump frequently criticizes NATO members for failing to meet defense spending targets.
+Mr. Trump frequently criticizes NATO members for failing to meet defense spending standards.

 Faced with this situation, Mr. Trump is considering a major policy change, according to NBC News.
-Accordingly, the US may not even defend a NATO country if it is attacked - a core principle of the alliance - in case the country fails to meet defense spending requirements.
+Accordingly, the US may not even defend a NATO country if it is attacked - which is a core principle of the alliance - in case the country fails to meet defense spending requirements.

 In addition, the Trump administration is also considering a number of other potential changes, including merging the European Command (EUCOM) and Africa Command (AFRICOM) into a single command based in Stuttgart, Germany, as well as merging the Southern Command (SOUTHCOM) with the Northern Command (NORTHCOM).